 You can try to arrange a country box exchange, which we’ve done with homeschoolers from or living in Singapore, France, different states in the U.S.

-Each year I go over some major world facts.
-You might want to check out our World Facts Packet with material I go over with the kids each year… things like
+Each year I go over some major world facts with the kids… things like

 - What are the most populated countries?